 In the following section, we’ll give to you a full list of foods not to feed guinea pigs and also foods that you can give to guinea pigs in moderation and a lot of supervision.
 Let’s begin!

-What foods can’t guinea pigs eat?
-As we have mentioned, any type of meat, dairy products and sweets are totally forbidden for guinea pigs.
+As we have mentioned, any type of meat, dairy products, and sweets are totally forbidden for guinea pigs.
 That means those foods aren’t recommended for giving to guinea pigs even in small amounts or in moderation.

 This is a list of unsafe foods for guinea pigs that you need to avoid completely: